eHarmony/vw-webservice/README.md

 The current web service was developed and tested on Jetty 9.1.0.
 You will need Maven (either version 2 or 3) to build the web service.
 Instructions for both versions have been included in this document, so pick the version of Maven you'd like to use and execute the provided instructions.

+But first, we need to get the right version of Java...

 #### Java 1.7

 You will need Java 7 in order to run Jetty 9.1.10.
 Furthermore, you need the JDK (instead of the JRE) in order to run Maven.